usefulness/project-starter/Readme.md

 }
 ```

-- `javaVersion` - defines which java version source code is compatible to
+- `javaVersion` - defines which java version source code is compatible with
-- `javaFilesAllowed` - defines if the project can contain java files, fails the build otherwise
+- `javaFilesAllowed` - defines if the project can contain java files, fails the build otherwise.
 - `androidPlugin`:
-    - contains values passed to Android Gradle Plugin
+    - contains values passed to _Android Gradle Plugin_
 - `qualityPlugin`:
     - `formatOnCompile` - defines if ktlint should format source code on every compilation